+Note:

-Note: Refer to the Ryde DCP 2014 to determine if there is any public domain to be delivered on the site - as identified on the Access Structure Plan and / or Open Space Structure Plan or alternatively decides to provide a monetary contribution to support delivery of the proposed roads and open space.
+Refer to the Ryde 2014 DCP to determine if there is any public domain to be delivered on the site - as identified on the Access Structure Plan and / or Open Space Structure Plan or alternatively decides to provide a monetary contribution to support delivery of the proposed roads and open space.

-Refer to Draft Guideline for 'Un-deferrals' and delivery of Public Infrastructure and Council's Voluntary Agreements Policy.
+Refer to Draft Guideline for 'Un-deferrals' and delivery of Public Infrastructure and council's Voluntary Agreements Policy

-Refer to Council's current Fees and Charges for the charges levied on the incentive floor space developed on a site in accordance with the planning documents applying to the area.
+Refer to Council's Fees and Charges for the charges levied on the incentive floor space developed on a site in accordance with the planning documents applying to the area a.
+Floor Space Ratios and Height of Buildings are to comply with the Ryde LEP 2014.

-- Contact council to arrange for a prelodgement meeting and to discuss accessing the incentive scheme - The landowner or developer then makes an offer in writing to Council.
+- Contact council to arrange for a pre lodgement meeting and to discuss accessing the incentive scheme - The landowner or developer then makes an offer in writing to Council.